atom/atom/docs/creating-a-package.md

 is recommended).

 Ideally you will not need much in the way of styling.
 We've provided a standard set of components.
-You can view all components by using the command palette (`cmd-p`) and searching for "styleguide" or just `cmd+ctrl+G`.
+You can view all components by opening the styleguide: open the command palette (`cmd-p`) and search for _styleguide_ or just `cmd-ctrl-shift-G`.

 If you do need styling, we try to keep only structural styles in the package stylesheets.
 Colors and sizing should be taken from the active theme's